Faust (1926 film): Variant cuts

 There were several versions created of Faust, several of them prepared by Murnau himself.
 The versions are quite different from one another.
 Some scenes have variants on pace, others have actors with different costumes and some use different camera angles.
 For example, a scene with a bear was shot with both a person in costume and an actual bear.
 In some versions, the bear simply stands there.
 In one version, it actually strikes an actor.

-Overall, five versions of Faust are known to exist out of the over thirty copies found across the globe: a German original version (of which the only surviving copy is in the Danish Film Institute), a French version, a late German version which exists in two copies, a bilingual version for Europe prepared by Ufa and a version prepared in July, 1926 by Murnau himself, for release in the US market by Metro-Goldwyn-Mayer.
+Overall, five versions of Faust are known to exist out of the over thirty copies found across the globe: a German original version (of which the only surviving copy is in the Danish Film Institute), a French version, a late German version which exists in two copies, a bilingual version for Europe prepared by Ufa and a version prepared in July, 1926 by Murnau himself, for release in the U.S. market by Metro-Goldwyn-Mayer.

 Restoration and versions known to exist

 The copy of the original German version lacks a number of scenes.
 With the copies available, a 106-minute reconstructed version has been released by Kino International with English intertitles on DVD.
 A commentary is also an optional extra on the DVD.
 The original intertitles have also been recovered.

-The US version includes titles and scenes filmed especially by Murnau, where for example the scene in which Aunt Marthe offers Mephisto a drink that he rejects as causing heartburn: in the US version, Mephisto rejects the drink for having had alcohol, an ironic reference to Prohibition in the United States; again in the US version, Mephisto offers Marta a necklace, from the Great Khan of the Tartars, rather than the cousin from Lombardy, as Murnau believed the US audience would not have heard of Lombardy.
+The U.S. version includes titles and scenes filmed especially by Murnau, where for example the scene in which Aunt Marthe offers Mephisto a drink that he rejects as causing heartburn: in the U.S. version, Mephisto rejects the drink for having had alcohol, an ironic reference to Prohibition in the United States; again in the U.S. version, Mephisto offers Marta a necklace, from the Great Khan of the Tartars, rather than the cousin from Lombardy, as Murnau believed the U.S. audience would not have heard of Lombardy.
 One scene was done with a text juxtaposition, as again, Murnau believed the American audience would not grasp the imagery by itself.
 This is also the only version having the originally conceived finale of the ascension of Faust and Gretchen into Heaven.
 In all others, the scene is rather more conceptual.
 Books appearing in the film were labeled or any plans with text were shot twice, in German and in English.

 The bilingual version was prepared to be shown aboard trans-Atlantic ships traveling from Hamburg to New York City.
 Therefore, they catered to both American and German audiences.

 The French version is generally believed to represent the poorest choice of scenes, both including the largest number of filming errors (e.g., showing assistants holding doors, actors slipping, Gretchen stepping on her dress, showing the stage maquette).
 It does hold takes that do not exist in any other versions, however.